 In a nut shell

-Dumitru Sandru is an artist, composer, and author.
+Dumitru 'Mit' Sandru is an artist, composer, and author.
 He paints in the classical, surreal, and modern styles, and most of the music Dumitru composes is of the New Age flavor.
-As an author, he prefers to write science fiction, paranormal, and young adult fantasy novels, such as "Arboregal, The Lorn Tree."
-"Escape from Communism" is his story of escaping from communist Romania when he was eighteen.
+As an author, he prefers to write science fiction, paranormal, and young adult fantasy novels.
+More bio is available in "Escape from Communism", his story of escaping from communist Romania when he was eighteen.

-Dumitru resides in California with his wife.
-They have one daughter and two grandsons.
+Mit resides in California with his wife.
+They have two daughters and two grandsons.

 Beyond the shell

-I was born in 1953 in Timisoara, Romania.
-Johnny Weissmuller, the Olympic swimming champion and the actor who played Tarzan in the 1930's, was born in my hometown, which I shamelessly mention here.
+I was born in the greater area of Transylvania in the last millennium in Timisoara, Romania.
+Johnny Weissmuller, the Olympic swimming champion and actor who played Tarzan in the 1930's, was born in my hometown, which I shamelessly mention here.
 Timisoara is located to the west of Transylvania, but I never met Dracula, or Johnny Weissmuller.

 When I was sixteen, I found out that I had a knack for composing music too.
 Rock-n-roll that is, or what I thought was rock-n-roll.
 My parents wouldn't buy me a guitar if my life depended on it, so I built my own guitar.
 My buddy and I formed a "band."
 He had a real guitar and knew most of the chords.
 I was the vocalist.
 We tried to put together a real band, but we didn't have the means, and the dream evaporated.

-Many months later, I arrived at JFK Airport in New York.
+In 1972 I arrived at JFK Airport in New York.
 I was free at last in the new world.
 My talents in music and art were soon to be recognized and rewarded.
 I was sure of that.
-Reality set in quickly.
+But reality set in quickly.
 A man's got to eat, so I applied my talent in art and took a job as a technical draftsman.
-Two years later, I made it to Hollywood, California.
+In 1974 I arrived in Hollywood, California.
 Not to become an actor, but in search of better weather.
+And here is where I settled.

-Life went on; I had a steady job, got married, had two daughters, bought a house and adopted a dog and cat.
-I went back to school and obtained a degree in engineering from California State University at Long Beach and became a "solid" citizen who paid taxes and voted.
+Life went on; I abandoned my dreams of art and music.
+I got a steady job, got married, had two daughters, bought a house and owned a dog and cat.
+I went back to school at night and obtained a degree in engineering from California State University at Long Beach and became a "solid" citizen who paid taxes and voted.
 Having a knack for telling other people what to do, I became a manager and started climbing the corporate ladder.
-I did well for a while, but in time I found out what a straitjacket the corporate life can be for a creative man.
+I did well for a while, but in time I found out what a straitjacket the corporate life can be to a creative man.

 A creative man is hard to keep down, and in the late nineteen-eighties I began painting and composing music again.
 I also realized that I'm good at making people laugh, and have a knack for telling tall tales.
-I wrote the first draft of "Planet of the Giant Trees" in 2002.
+I wrote the first draft of "Arboregal, the Lorn Tree" in 2002.
 It is a story about a world where life exists only in mile-high giant trees.
-Later I renamed the book "Arboregal, the Lorn Tree" and it was published by Chivileri Publishing in fall, 2011.
+It was published by Chivileri Publishing in fall of 2011.

 I'm finding out that the more I write, paint and compose music the more rewarding and enjoyable my life has become.
 I hope that I will be able to add joy and enrich other people's lives through my art, my stories and my music.